rasspp/rasspp/README.md

 <br />

-I am a MERN Stack Developer ( Fullstack ) from Indonesian ( ID )
+I am a Fullstack Javascript from Indonesian ( ID )

 **About me**

-I am a Fullstack Developer with primary expertise in the MERN Stack (MongoDB, Express, React, Node.js).
-In addition to JavaScript, I also have proficiency in PHP, although not as strong as JavaScript.
-I have over 1 year of experience as a Freelance Web Developer, starting when I was in the 2nd year of vocational high school and learning independently during the COVID-19 pandemic.
+I am a Fullstack JavaScript Developer with over 2 years of experience, proficient in the MERN Stack.

-I am committed to continuously learning and expanding my skills without fear of facing challenges.
-I believe that strong teamwork is the key to success in building projects.
-I am ready to provide solutions and achieve goals together.
-Feel free to contact me anytime.
-Thank you.
+I have a vision to always stay up-to-date with the latest technologies, a mindset of "must and can" that I consistently instill in myself.

 **Portfolio**
 [rassp.my.id](https://rassp.my.id)